 - Earnings – can you afford the rental amount, which is usually x2.5 the annual rent or x30 the monthly rent?

 - Has the rent been paid on time

 - Has the tenant looked after the property

 - Would the landlord let to the tenant again in the future?

 Circumstances when a reference company may suggest guarantor may be needed (agreed at the landlord’s discretion).

-A guarantor is someone who guarantees financial payments on your behalf – if you fall behind with your rental payments, your guarantor will be contacted for payment.
+A guarantor is someone who guarantees to also be bound by the terms of the tenancy agreement, including financial payments on your behalf – e.g. if you fall behind with your rental payments, your guarantor will be contacted for payment.
 If you think you might need a guarantor, you might want to ask a parent or close family member.
-The criterion for a guarantor is similar to that of a tenant (refer to ’personal identification section’), but will include proof of property owned within the UK.
+The criterion for a guarantor is similar to that of a tenant.
+They will need to show proof of their identity but will not be checked under the Right to Rent requirements.
 The guarantor should permanently live in England and Wales.
-It includes:

 - You are a first time renter

 - You are unemployed

 - You are coming from overseas and a full reference check cannot be carried out